Pooch says 'Welcome to Toonhound!'Toonhound logo

 nominated for Best Animation in the prestigious film section...

-Aaargh! have gone from strength to strength on the back of those Gogs.
+Aaargh! went from strength to strength on the back of those Gogs.
 They

 won plaudits for their Levi 501s commercial - the Mr Bombastic/Shaggy one -

-they've also animated for ReadyBrek, and in 2001 they mined still more
+they also animated for ReadyBrek, and in 2001 they mined still more BAFTA

-BAFTA gold, winning their second Children's BAFTA for Best Animation for
+gold, winning their second Children's BAFTA for Best Animation for the film

-the film "Aunt Tiger".
-This was Aaargh!'s contribution to the "Animated Tales of
+"Aunt Tiger".
+This was Aaargh!'s contribution to the "Animated Tales of the

 co-production venture with numerous animation studios contributing versions

-For those who need to know, the ever-chomping dino in that first Gogs series
+» For those who need to know, the ever-chomping dino in that first Gogs

-Trivia Hounds will also note that comedian/actor Josie Lawrence lends her voice
+» Trivia Hounds will also note that comedian/actor Josie Lawrence lends

-to The Gogs.
-Is that her shrieking tones on the funky end titles too - what do
+her voice to The Gogs.
+And that's her shrieking tones on the funky

 spacer number two